starmode-base/neon-testing/README.md

 1. **Test Execution**: Your tests run against the isolated database
 1. **Cleanup**: After tests complete, the branch is automatically deleted

-Each test file gets its own branch, but tests within a file share the same database instance.

-## Isolate individual tests

-Tests within a single test file shares the same database instance (Neon branch), so while all test files are isolated, tests within a test file are not.
-If you prefer individual tests within a test file to be isolated, [simply can clean up the database in a beforeEach lifecycle](examples/neon-serverless-http-isolated.test.ts).

-This works because Vitest runs test files in parallel, but tests within each test file are run one at the time.

 ## Quick start

 ### Prerequisites